 - Regurgitating food onto you

-One of the most common ways parrots show affection is through nuzzling.
 The parrot may cozy up to your neck and rub its beak against you.
-It will even ‘kiss’ by pecking lightly at your skin, without pressure.
-This is a grooming habit that parrots reserve for people (and birds) that they like.
+It will even ‘kiss’ by pecking lightly at your skin without pressure.
+This is a grooming habit that parrots reserve for people (and birds) that they have a great fondness.

-Parrots will usually try to cuddle or kiss your face.
-They are intelligent enough to know that, because of the placement of your eyes and mouth, this is where you perceive them.
+Parrots will usually cuddle or kiss your face.
+They know that, because of the placement of your eyes and mouth, this is where you’ll perceive them.
 It will be the same as when parrots nuzzle or groom each other’s faces.
-Because the face is such a delicate area, especially for birds, this is a huge sign of trust and affection.
-The parrot knows it won’t be harmed, or harm you, by invading this space.

 Parrots develop special calls for their loved ones.
-These contact calls range from a squawk to a scream, and are designed to check that their companion is close and safe.
+These contact calls range from a squawk to a scream and are intended to check that their companion is close and safe.
 The longer you ignore the parrot, the louder it will call.
-That makes it important to pop in and say you’re okay when you can.

-On the other hand, cooing, singing, or purring to you indicates just how much your parrot cares.
-Purring is the most surprising aspect of noise-making, since parrots can truly sound like a cat.
+Cooing, singing, or purring to you indicates how much your parrot cares about you.
+Purring is the most surprising aspect of noise-making since parrots can sound like a cat.

 Parrots are naturally vocal pets.
-The more noise they make that’s directed toward you, the better.
+The more noise they make that’s directed toward you, the more they care.

 Parrots that want to show affection will move their mouths often.
-This may look like:
+This may look like this:

 - Beak fluttering